 This recipe makes about a dozen doughnuts, depending on the size of your donut pan.
-If you are looking for one, let me recommend the donut pan I have:
+If you are looking for one, let me recommend this nonstick donut pan.

 They are nonstick, which is a big bonus, especially when it comes to keto baking.